epklein/epklein.github.io/_pages/personal-dev/self-mgmt/personal-planning.md

 - [Weekly Planning](/personal-dev/self-mgmt/weekly-planning): Every Monday, first thing in the morning;
 - [Daily Planning](/personal-dev/self-mgmt/daily-planning): Fast daily routine to adapt the weekly plan;
 - [Weekly Retro](/personal-dev/self-mgmt/weekly-retro): Every Friday, at the end of the day, I run a retrospective of the week;
-- [Monthly Retro](/personal-dev/self-mgmt/monthly-retro): In the last Friday of the month, I run a retrospective for the month.
+- [Monthly Retro](/personal-dev/self-mgmt/monthly-retro): On the last Friday of the month, I run a retrospective of the month.

 ## Time Management Techniques